oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

-The TOSCA specification promotes a *model-driven management* approach, whereby TOSCA processors maintain service models (*digital twins*) for all system componentsk under management.
+The TOSCA specification promotes a *model-driven management* approach, whereby TOSCA processors maintain service models (*digital twins*) for all system components under management.
 In a model-driven approach, all management actions are performed on service models first and then propagated to external real-world entities by the automation platform.
 Similarly, changes to external resources are reflected into models